Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Effects of environment

-In this section, we focus on studying the effect of the inevitable coupling to an external environment on the nature of the anomalous non-equilibrium dynamics discussed in Sec.~\ref{main-sec:quench_dynamics}.
-In this paper we will only study the effects of two such environmental loss channels: (i) pure-dephasing and (ii) spontaneous emission of photons due to the finite lifetime of Rydberg excited states.
-Both of these effects have been addressed by considering the Lindblad master equation as a description of the quantum dynamics of this open quantum system.
-This Lindblad master equation is an equation of motion for the full density matrix of the system, which describes both coherent and dissipative parts of the evolution within the paradigm of Born-Markov approximation.
-The dissipative part of the quantum dynamics arising due to the aforementioned loss channels are manifested by the action of appropriate jump-operators $\hat{J}_{\{\alpha\}}$ associated with the loss channels $\{\alpha\}$.
-For pure dephasing, these jump-operators take the form $\hat{J}^{(d)}_{j,a}=\sqrt{\gamma_d}\;\hat{\sigma}^z_{j,a}$ while for spontaneous emission $\hat{J}^{(e)}_{j,a}=\sqrt{\gamma_e}\;\hat{\sigma}^-_{j,a}$, where $\gamma_{d}$ and $\gamma_e$ denote the strength of the dephasing and decay rate of the Rydberg excited-state respectively.
+In this section, we focus on the effects of the inevitable coupling to an external environment on the nature of the anomalous non-equilibrium dynamics discussed in Sec.~\ref{main-sec:quench_dynamics}.
+We study two such environmental loss channels: (i) pure-dephasing and (ii) spontaneous decay of the Rydberg excited state by evolving the Gorini–Kossakowski–Sudarshan–Lindblad (GKSL) master equation \cite{Lindblad1976,GKS_10.1063/1.522979} with appropriate Lindblad jump operators (denoted by $\hat{J}_{\{\alpha\}}$), which describes both coherent and dissipative parts of the evolution within the paradigm of Born-Markov approximation \cite{Daley_2014}.
+The GKSL master equation reads

-Within the Born-Markov approximation \cite{Daley_2014}, the full open quantum dynamics of a many-body quantum system (in terms of its density operator $\hat{\rho}(t)$) is governed by the Gorini–Kossakowski–Sudarshan–Lindblad (GKSL) master equation, which is often referred to as simply the Lindblad master equation.
-This master equation has the following form

-Where $\sum_{\alpha}$ symbolically denotes the sum over all quantum channels described by the jump operators $\hat{J}_{(\alpha)}$.
-In these subsequent sections, we will focus on (i) fate of the quantum many-body scar induced persistent oscillations observed in \cite{Pal_PhysRevB.111.L161101} and (ii) robustness of the emergent approximate conservation laws (see Sec.~\ref{subsec:Delta_infty} of main text and Appendix-\ref{app:Heff_SW}) that appear in the limit ($\Delta/\Omega \gg 1$) when the two aforementioned environmental loss channels are considered.